West Wodonga

 An assessment of population growth drivers in West Wodonga reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of West Wodonga statistical area (Lv2) is around 15,054.
-This figure reflects an increase of 260 people since the 2021 Census, which reported a population of 14,794.
-The change is inferred from AreaSearch's estimation of the resident population at 15,009 in Jun 2024, based on ABS ERP data release and an additional 69 validated new addresses since the Census date.
-This results in a density ratio of 341 persons per square kilometer.
-Overseas migration contributed approximately 55% of overall population gains during recent periods.
+The population of West Wodonga is estimated at around 15,056 as of Feb 2026.
+This reflects an increase of 262 people since the 2021 Census, which reported a population of 14,794 people.
+The change was inferred from the resident population of 15,009 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 69 validated new addresses since the Census date.
+This level of population equates to a density ratio of 341 persons per square kilometer.
+Population growth for West Wodonga was primarily driven by overseas migration, contributing approximately 55% of overall population gains during recent periods.

-AreaSearch's projections for West Wodonga (SA2) are based on ABS/Geoscience Australia data released in 2024, with a base year of 2022.
-For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made via weighted aggregation to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, West Wodonga (SA2) is projected to increase by 3,204 persons, reflecting a total increase of 21.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, West Wodonga is projected to have an above median population growth with an expected increase of 3,205 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 21% over the 17 years.

 Frequently Asked Questions - Population